-BERING SEA WILDERNESS: PRIBILOFS, KATMAI, AND KODIAK 13 DAYS/12 NIGHTS-ABOARD NATIONAL GEOGRAPHIC ORION PRICES FROM: \$16,230 to \$31,250 (See page 47 for complete prices.) raverse the depth and breadth of the iconic Bering Sea and venture deep into the two distinct worlds it joins.
+BERING SEA WILDERNESS: PRIBILOFS, KATMAI, AND KODIAK 13 DAYS/12 NIGHTS-ABOARD NATIONAL GEOGRAPHIC ORION PRICES FROM: \$16,230 to \$31,250 (See page 43 for complete prices.)
+Book by Dec.
+31, 2018 to guarantee 2019 prices for 2020 departures. raverse the depth and breadth of the iconic Bering Sea and venture deep into the two distinct worlds it joins.
 Encounter the rich history of Provideniya, "the Gateway to the Arctic," before exploring the Pribilof Islands, a naturalist's paradise sometimes referred to as "the Galápagos of the North."
 From those lively breeding grounds continue on to explore the dynamic history, culture, and natural wonders of the remote islands along Alaska's rugged coast.
 A visit to Katmai National Park, one of the premier brown bear viewing areas in the world and a unique petrified forest round out this immersive expedition.
-EXPEDITION HIGHLIGHTS NEW - Cross the iconic Bering Strait and the length of the Bering Sea. - In the Pribilof Islands, witness the largest breeding rookery of northern fur seals, comprising about half the world's fur seal population. - Spot rafts of sea otters in the Baby Islands. - Walk among a forest of petrified sequoia stumps scattered along the shores of Unga Island. - Observe brown bears digging for clams or fishing for salmon in Katmai National Park.
 NATIONAL GEOGRAPHIC PHOTOGRAPHER RALPH LEE HOPKINS Ralph Lee Hopkins is a popular photo instructor and geologist who also serves as an expedition leader aboard the Lindblad-National Geographic fleet.
 He is aboard July 9, 2019.
 Visit our website to read staff and guest speaker bios for this expedition.
 Learn more at expeditions.com/photo Relaxing time, brown bear, Alaska.